-This Seed funding opportunity targets new researchers (professors who have been in an independent academic position for less than 5 years) to conduct research which lays the groundwork for a new Tri-council research grant application.
+This Seed funding opportunity targets new researchers (professors who have been in an independent academic position for less than 5 years).
 The maximum amount awarded by the Faculty of Arts and the Research Development Program will not exceed $10 000 each (for a potential total of $20 000).
 Researchers must first be successful at the Faculty level in order to be able to submit their application to the Research Development Program for matching funds.

 - For the Seed funding opportunity the applicant must: